tinacms/tina.io/content/guides/tina-cloud/existing-site/page-preview.md

 **Notice how we are doing a big of re-formatting of our data, to match the shape that our production [slug].js page is expecting.**

-We are turning our content into html to make what our production page expects.This implementation may vary depending on each page's expected props.
+We are turning our content into HTML to make what our production page expects.This implementation may vary depending on each page's expected props.

 This full file should now look like: